 - Pick up your bulletin.

 - Proceed to the seat directed to you by the sides persons.
-It is a first come first pews seating arrangement.

-During the Service
+C. During the service

-- There will be no procession.
+- There will be no processions.

 - Celebrant and the congregation will not join in singing.